-Adult General Education (AGE) non-accredited courses provide students with the opportunity to improve the level of literacy skills required to lead productive lives.
+Adult General Education (AGE) non-accredited courses provide students with the opportunity to improve the level of literacy skills needed to lead productive lives.
 Students perform and progress at their own pace depending on ability, levels of achievement, and educational goals.
-Program includes ESOL, ABE and GED.
+The program includes ESOL, ABE, and GED.